scottymcandrew/snoop-dogg-site-final/readme.md

 - Hogni for further inspiration in this site's structure: http://www.hogni.com/#home
 - coolors.co for colour matching
 - Google images for the image content
+- W3Schools for much of the guidance, including further understanding of Flexbox, JQuery and a parallax background.

 ### Content